I built a minimal clone of Lusha's sales prospecting feature, and in this article you'll get to see exactly how I did that:

 Instead of building a full Lusha app with all possible filters, for this clone I'm using only these 3 parameters for now:

-These are parameters available with Proxycurl's Person Search API, which we're using to build the search function for the clone.
-The Person Search API has other parameters too, such as linkedin_groups
+These are parameters that were available with Proxycurl's Person Search API, which is what the original version of this article used to build the search function for the clone.
+The old Person Search API had other parameters too, such as linkedin_groups, skills, past_company_name and many more.

-To make filter UI cleaner we will use accordion instead of multiple input field displayed at once.
+To make the filter UI cleaner, we will use an accordion instead of dumping multiple input fields on screen at once.

 import React from "react";